Monesh-Devadiga/Lex-Yacc-Programs/README.md

 - Validation of for loop statement syntax
 - Validation of if-else statement syntax
 - To convert Infix arithmetic expression to Postfix form
-- Compiler Design laboratory exercises
+- To chack Parentheses balanced or not

 ## Learning Outcomes